polkadot-js/apps/packages/app-staking/src/md/basic.md

 # Bonding

 Bonding funds is the first step that either a validator or nominator performs.
-It instructs the network to lock up a portion of funds that is used for security.
-As a validator or nominator, these funds are placed at risk, i.e. you can be slashed and lose a portion if the validator node misbehaves.
-Similarly, as a nominator, choosing a misbehaving validator will also have a slashing effect.
-At the same time, should the validators perform well, rewards are payed to the validators and nominators for authoring.
+It locks up a portion of funds that is used to secure the network.
+These funds are placed at risk, i.e. you can be slashed and lose a portion if the validator node misbehaves.
+Validators and nominators share both rewards and the slashing effects.
+Choosing a well behaving validator to nominate is crucial.

 For bonding (with an intention to either validate or nominate), you need to have 2 accounts -